capless/pfunk/README.md

 # PFunk
 A Python library to make writing applications with FaunaDB easier.
 Includes GraphQL and generic ABAC auth workflow integrations.

+## Key Features
+- DRY (Don't Repeat Yourself) code to help you create multiple collections, indexes, roles, and user-defined functions quickly.
+This helps you create more functionality with less code.
+- Mix and match authorization workflows (Group and user based)
+- Create a GraphQL endpoint and a schema validating ORM with the same code.
+- Authentication collections, indexes, user-defined functions, and roles included.
+- Generic CRUD user-defined functions included

 ## Table of Contents